tigoe/DMX-Examples/dmx-intro.md

 There are many different kinds of DMX fixtures.
 Most are stage lighting fixtures, like these:

-**Ellipsoidal spotlights**, like the [ETC Source 4 LED](https://www.etcconnect.com/Products/Lighting-Fixtures/Source-Four-LEDs/Features.aspx?utm_campaign=Source-Four-LEDS) Spotlight (Figure 1) or the CoeMar [LEDKo Reflection LED Spotlight](http://www.coemar.com/products/ledko-hd-fullspectrum-6/) (Figure 2).
+**Ellipsoidal spotlights**, like the [ETC Source 4 LED](https://www.etcconnect.com/Products/Entertainment-Fixtures/Source-Four-LED-Series-3/Features.aspx) Spotlight (Figure 1) or the CoeMar [LEDKo Reflection LED Spotlight](http://www.coemar.com/products/ledko-hd-fullspectrum-6/) (Figure 2).
 Ellipsoidals, or Ellipsoidal Reflector Spotlights (ERS), also called LeKos, make a sharp-focused circle.
+These lights are long and tubular in form.
+They house the light source in front of a reflector towards the back of the fixture, and place a set of plano-convex lenses in front of the light source.
+This allows you to focus the light very precisely, by moving the light source relative to the reflector and the lenses relative to the light source.
 They have shutters to shape the beam, and sometimes an iris.
 They are typically used for front light, side light, or any time you need to focus the light fairly precisely.

 ![Figure 1.
 ETC Source 4 Ellipsoidal spotlight.](img/ellipsoidal-source4.png)